tacoen/gaskeun/README.md

 <img src='admin/bucket/floats.png'>

-Floats avaliable as sections, or when you use '.ga-floats' as CSS Classess.
+Floats('#g-floats') avaliable as sections, or when you use 'ga-floats' as CSS Classess.
 Floats section is basicly a zero width and height sections, so every block inside floats section should use `position: fixed` or `position: absolute`

 ### Owner information